 The key points differentiating Exonum smart contracts from other models used in blockchains are as follows:

-- Restricted environment.
-Exonum executes only predefined request types, not allowing to execute untrusted code received from a client.
-This results in a more controlled environment, and makes it easier to argue about smart contract safety
+- Restricted execution environment.
+With the default configuration, Exonum executes only predefined request types, not allowing to execute untrusted code received from a client.
+This results in a more controlled environment, and makes it easier to argue about smart contract safety.
+At the same time, the logic to update the blockchain contracts is encapsulated in the supervisor service and is fully customizable.
+Thus, it is possible to deploy client code on an Exonum blockchain, provided that it matches restrictions set by the blockchain config.

 See the Anchoring Service article for more details.